will4skill/algo-review/Scripts.md

 7. Copy element
 8. isalph()
 9. isdigit
-10. starts with
+10. Starts with
-11. search list "i" in "string"
+11. Search list "i" in "string"
+12. Get length
 ```

 ## Video 5: How do Lists work in Python?